 The National Center for Education Statistics (NCES) provides a complete listing of college degree programs and concentrations (Classification for Instructional Programs), as sourced from The Integrated Postsecondary Education Data System (IPEDS).
 According to IPEDS, which places anthropology under the umbrella of the social sciences, the following are among the most popular anthropology concentrations:

 Your concentration will determine many of the anthropology courses you’ll take as an anthropology major.
 Likewise, you will be required to take a number of requisite courses intended to provide foundational knowledge on topics such as Anthropological Theory and Social Theory.

 However, you will also have the freedom to select an array of social sciences and humanities courses that most interest you.
 Students who do not go on to earn an advanced degree may choose to combine anthropology courses with an array of complementary life sciences, history or teaching courses.
 You may also have an anthropology electives requirement that mandates the completion of several subdiscipline anthropology courses.
 You can also expect to complete one or several research projects as an anthropology major.

 Common Anthropology courses include:

-Indeed, students who earn a master’s degree.
-This will qualify you for a wide range of opportunities doing fieldwork, consultation, or education as an anthropologist, archeologist, or historian.
+Indeed, students who earn a master’s degree in anthropology will qualify for a wide range of career opportunities doing fieldwork, consultation, or education as an anthropologist, archeologist, or historian.
 But anthropology is also a versatile degree program that can afford undergraduate students a wide range of opportunities in forensics, education, biology, and much more.
-If you do choose to pursue anthropology as a career, your major can lead to these top jobs:
+If you do choose to pursue anthropology as a career after completing an undergraduate anthropology major, you may be able to pursue these top jobs in the field: